 I have used Met Office data for John O’Groats (data from Wick Airport) and Land’s End (from Camborne) to let you see how the two ends of the country compare.

-You may be surprised to see that we have much less rain than Land’s End.
+You may be surprised to see that we have less rain than Land’s End.
 May has the least rainfall and most sunshine.
 April/May are excellent months to visit as the birds have settled in for the summer.

 Although July and August are the most popular months for visitors they are not always the best for weather and it is always advisable to come prepared with some warmer clothing.